SVGator/SDK/README.md

     }
 }
 ```
-`label` field denotes the tag given to the project by its owner and it is optional.
+`label` field denotes the tag given to the project by its owner, and it is optional.
 The rest of the response fields are identical to project list response.
 <br>

 ### 3.VI.
 Export an Animated SVG Project